mapproxy/mapproxy/doc/configuration.rst

 Scale is the ratio of a distance on a map and the corresponding distance on the ground.
 This implies that the map distance and the ground distance are measured in the same unit.
 For MapProxy a `map` is just a collection of pixels and the pixels do not have any size/dimension.
 They do correspond to a ground size but the size on the `map` is depended of the physical output format.
 MapProxy can thus only work with resolutions (pixel per ground unit) and not scales.

 This applies to all servers and the OGC WMS standard as well.
-Some neglect this fact and assume a fixed pixel dimension (like 72dpi), the OCG WMS 1.3.0 standard uses a pixel size of 0.28 mm/px (around 96dpi).
+Some neglect this fact and assume a fixed pixel dimension (like 72dpi), the OCG WMS 1.3.0 standard uses a pixel size of 0.28 mm/px (around 91dpi).
 But you need to understand that a `scale` will differ if you print a map (200, 300 or more dpi) or if you show it on a computer display (typical 90-120 dpi, but there are mobile devices with more than 300 dpi).

+You can convert between scales and resolutions with the :ref:`mapproxy-util scales tool<mapproxy_util_scales>`.

 MapProxy will use the OCG value (0.28mm/px) if it's necessary to use a scale value (e.g. MinScaleDenominator in WMS 1.3.0 capabilities), but you should always use resolutions within MapProxy.